This post may contain affiliate links. Please read my affiliate policy.

-2 probiotic smoothies in cocktail glasses rimmed with coconut sugar and glass straws.
+Two probiotic smoothies in cocktail glasses, rimmed with coconut sugar, and served with glass straws.

 My favorite store-bought brands of kombucha are: